- Postpartum depression (PPD) is caused by changes in a woman’s hormone levels during pregnancy and after birth.

 According to the National Institutes of Mental Health (NIMH), up to 80 percent of new mothers experience feelings of fatigue, worry, and unhappiness after giving birth.
 These “baby blues” usually go away within a week.
 If these feelings don't go away, you may have a more serious condition called postpartum depression (PPD).

 Researchers believe that PPD is caused by changes in a woman's hormone levels during pregnancy and shortly after birth.
 It occurs in almost 15 percent of births, reports the NIMH.
 It can start before or after childbirth.
 However, it usually begins between a week and a month following delivery.

-The biological transformations following childbirth affect all women.
-For some, however, the changes in hormone levels may lead to depression.
+All women experience hormonal changes following childbirth.
+For some women, the changes in hormone levels can lead to depression.

 - anxiety attacks

 - questioning your ability to parent

 - suicidal ideation or thoughts of harming the baby

 In a small number of cases, PPD can develop into postpartum psychosis.
 It’s a much more serious condition than PPD.

 When you’re pregnant, your levels of estrogen and progesterone rise dramatically.
 This helps your uterus expand and sustains your placenta.
 Within 48 hours of delivery, the levels of both hormones plummet.
 Because both hormones are also associated with neurotransmitters that affect your mood, the "postpartum hormonal crash" puts you at higher risk of depression.

 In addition to the trauma of pregnancy and childbirth, experiences associated with parenting can also raise your risk of postpartum depression.